MegaLoler/Substival/README.md

 # Substival

-A WIP substitution evaluator with nondeterminism and reverse evaluation.
+A WIP substitution evaluator with ambiguous types and reverse evaluation.